 If you could provide the following information in a support ticket, it would greatly really help us in correctly analyzing a potential networking issue towards/with your VPS:

 - A description of the issues you've noticed and a time frame

 - The affected VPS name

 - Any other details you think are relevant, such as logs or screenshots

-If you don't know MTR yet, MTR combines traceroute with ping.
-In other words, it will show you the route to your server, and will also frequently check on the networking devices (e.g. routers) in that path to spot possible (intermittent) network issues.
+A simple ping or traceroute test does not provide the same level of detail as an MTR report.
+If you're unfamiliar with MTR, it combines traceroute and ping.
+In other words, it will show you the route to your server while also performing frequent checks on the networking devices (e.g. routers) in that path to detect potential (intermittent) network issues.

-- A MTR which has ran for at least 100 rounds to your server's IP or a traceroute ("tracert" in Windows) to your server's IP, preferably done multiple times.
+- An MTR which has run for at least 100 rounds to your server's IP or a traceroute ("tracert" in Windows) to your server's IP, preferably done multiple times.

 - Also, if possible, supply an MTR or traceroute done on your Tilaa server to the location which is having the connection issues.
 In other words, the same test as in the previous step, but in reverse.